QuantEcon/lecture-source-jl/rst_files/data_statistical_packages.rst

     ols = lm(@formula(y ~ x), df) # R-style notation

-To display the results in a useful tables for LaTex and the display, use `RegressionTables <https://github.com/jmboehm/RegressionTables.jl/>`_
+To display the results in a useful tables for LaTex and the display, use `RegressionTables <https://github.com/jmboehm/RegressionTables.jl/>`_ for output similar to the Stata package `esttab` and the R package `stargazer`.

 .. code-block:: julia